After the Storm

-Test your home for mold BEFORE you rebuild to make sure that the mold has been properly removed.
+Test your home for mold BEFORE you rebuild to make sure you know where the problem is.
 Test your home AFTER you rebuild to be sure the job was done correctly and the mold was cleaned up properly.

 Protect Yourself with Proper Documentation